damla/nextjs-w-app-router-starter/README.md

 # NextJS Application Using App Router

-## ⚠️ In Progress!
+## ⚠️ In Progress

-- If you want to follow up on the updates and contribute, please check the [project board.](https://github.com/users/damla/projects/7/views/2)
+- If you want to follow up on the updates and contribute, please check the [project board.](https://github.com/users/damla/projects/7/views/4)

 ## Installation Settings